parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/event.md

 ## Active Account Changed

-If the current active account is changed, the Provider will emit the event named `activeAccountChanged` with value `account_address: string`.
+If the current active account is changed, the Provider will emit the event named `activeAccountChanged` with `string` as account address.

 ```ts
 interface ActiveAccountChangedEvent {